uoregon-libraries/newspaper-curation-app/hugo/content/setup/services.md

 ## IIIF Image Server

-An IIIF server is not included (and it wouldn't make sense to couple into every app that needs to show images).
-However, in order to use NCA to see newspaper pages, you will need an IIIF server of some kind.
+A IIIF server is not included (and it wouldn't make sense to couple into every app that needs to show images).
+However, in order to use NCA to see newspaper pages, you will need a IIIF server of some kind.

 [RAIS](https://github.com/uoregon-libraries/rais-image-server) is the
 recommended image server: it's easy to install and run, and it handles JP2s